 - A second important development in the market is the growing number of online solutions both in the wholesale and the retail market globally.

 - Answering a question on the relationship between cryptocurrencies and gold bullion, Mr Chang mentioned that he is a fundamentalist and that he believes that gold is a vehicle for protection of wealth and a store of value and that there are better ways to transact on a daily basis other than a gold-backed cryptocurrency.

 Experts from Goldman Sachs, Standard Chartered and Macquarie who participated in the Gold Panel concurred with Mr Chang that cryptocurrencies are a hot topic, but they were all sceptical.

 There was a consensus that the headwinds for gold are there, even if currently they are not very strong.
 They emphasised that the price of gold will be subject to developments in the U.S., mostly in terms of growth data and in the American equities markets.

 The insights from the London Platinum Week provide us with valuable information regarding the current trends in both the platinum and gold markets.
-While there is concern for the demand of both precious metals, there was an overriding sense of optimism that both metals will see increasing demand and growth, largely depending on trends in the Asian markets; in particular the demand for platinum in China and India, and the demand for gold in ASEAN nations.
+While there is a concern for the demand of both precious metals, there was an overriding sense of optimism that both metals will see increasing demand and growth, largely depending on trends in the Asian markets; in particular the demand for platinum bullion in China and India, and the demand for gold bullion in ASEAN nations.